Project management is like a safari in the wild. You never know what’s hiding in the bushes.

 - Budget for unexpected expenses or add 10% to all numbers.

 #3 Resource struggles

 Resources in general, not just the financial part, tend to be a challenge on projects.

 You can have too small a team at your disposal or some of the key talent required for mission-critical feature development already booked on other projects or have a 3-week vacation scheduled and approved 6 months ago.

 Resource shortage can turn into a disaster if there’s no extra budget or human resources to cover up.
 Make sure you check in with other managers if you work with cross-functional teams.

 When planning the project and doing the project scope, make sure you plan resources after the main deliverables for the project are discussed and approved with stakeholders.
+Use daily tasks tracker to plan ahead.
 It would be bad if you’ve approved the team and hiring budget first, only to have an email from management three days later where they listed more things they want you to complete.